 As a facility manager, you must pay attention to the MPPS—the particle size most likely to cause health problems for your building inhabitants, as they can easily be inhaled and irritate breathing passages.
 Particles sized 0.3 microns include dust, mold or fungus, tobacco smoke, and chemicals; they are the most likely culprit in “sick building syndrome” (SBS).

 The EPA defines sick building syndrome as when “building occupants experience acute health and comfort effects that appear to be linked to time spent in a building, but no specific illness or cause can be identified.”

 Sick building syndrome, which affects an estimated 30 percent of new or remodeled commercial buildings, can negatively impact a business’s operation and productivity.
 For instance, one study[TB3] determined that sick building syndrome was responsible for an annual productivity loss ranging from $50 million to $100 million in 2002.

 By upgrading your heating, ventilation, and air conditioning (HVAC) induct or filtration; you can improve the air purity in your building, keep occupants healthy, and maintain your business’s productivity.
-However, if upgrading is not currently an option, a portable air purification system is ideal for improved air quality.
+However, if upgrading is not currently an option, a portable air purifier system is ideal for improved air quality.

 Suppose a filter or air purifier cannot capture a large portion of the 0.3 micron-sized particles.
 In that case, consumers are less likely to purchase the product, believing—correctly—that the device will not adequately clean the air.
 Consumers want certainties, and the only way to guarantee anything in terms of the 0.3 micron-sized particle is to go with a True HEPA or Absolute HEPA filter.